awsdocs/aws-freertos-docs/doc_source/getting_started_ti.md

 Before you begin, see [Prerequisites](freertos-prereqs.md)\.

-If you do not have the Texas Instruments \(TI\) CC3220SF\-LAUNCHXL Development Kit, you can purchase one from [Texas Instruments](http://www.ti.com/tool/CC3220SF-LAUNCHXL)\.
+If you do not have the Texas Instruments \(TI\) CC3220SF\-LAUNCHXL Development Kit, visit the AWS Partner Device Catalog to purchase one from our [partner](https://devices.amazonaws.com/detail/a3G0L00000AANtaUAH/SimpleLink-Wi-Fi®-CC3220SF-Wireless-Microcontroller-LaunchPad-Development-Kit)\.

 ## Setting Up Your Environment<a name="ti-setup-env"></a>